capejs/capejs/content/api/resource_agent.md

   Default value is `'/'`.
 * **singular:** a boolean value that specifies if the resource is singular or not.
   Resources are called _singular_ when they have a URL without ID.
 Default is `false`.
+* **paramName:** the name of parameter to be used when the `object` property is initialized and the request parameter is constructed.
+  Default is undefiend.
+  When the `pathName` option is not defined, the name is derived from the `resourceName` property, e.g. `user` if the resource name is `user`.

 #### Adapters